 – Fully redundant backup of files and any software setup and settings.

 – Existing DBGallery systems, database and files, can be moved to this model…as well as back to an in-house model.

 – Cost.
 Per month additional costs for the ‘cloud’ resources utilized typically range from $150 – $250 per month.

 3) File synchronization

 Need a very flexible system where any office can share files and each has DBGallery running?
 Or need to work in the field and add files and data while not connected to the office?
 This option would use a seperately paid for file synchronization service such as DropBox, Google Drive, SkyDrive, and SugarSync.
 This more advanced option is used in combination with either of those above.
 If you have remote locations where everyone needs to synchronize files almost instantly and seamlessly in the background, this is an option to consider.

 – Works excellently for working off-line or remotely with DBGallery.

 – Flexibility enabling anyone anywhere to drop files to shared folders.

-A more detailed overview of permissions options: http://dbgallery.com/granting-permissions
+- A more detailed overview of permissions options: https://dbgallery.com/granting-permissions

-Login as the company administrator:
+Login as the Company Administrator: